 So…how do we do that?

-This week on Elevate Live, we welcomed icon and reinvention queen, Arlene Dickinson, to the digital stage.
-At 30, Arlene found herself in a terrible situation: unemployed with a high school diploma, recently divorced, and without sole custody of her four children.
+At Elevate Live, we welcomed icon and reinvention queen, Arlene Dickinson, to the digital stage.
+In her 30s, Arlene found herself in a terrible situation: unemployed with a high school diploma, recently divorced, and without sole custody of her four children.
 Within a decade of that, she reinvented her life.
-Today a best selling author, speaker, CBC Dragon, and CEO of District Ventures, Arlene, revealed in an illuminating and uplifting talk precisely what it takes to design your future.
+Today, a best-selling author, speaker, CBC Dragon, and CEO of District Ventures, Arlene revealed, in an illuminating and uplifting talk, precisely what it takes to design your future.

 Take Time to Course Correct